A Manual to Kickstart Your NFT Marketplace Startup

 Ratings - This feature is mainly useful to those users who are new to the platform.
 As they’re likely to have little knowledge of how NFTs work and their value, seeing what other users think about a particular seller’s reliability is particularly handy.
 The highest ranked users are rewarded for their efforts through increased views of their product.

-What are the steps to building a white-labeled NFT marketplace?
+What are the steps to make a white-labeled NFT marketplace platform work?

-Below are the top workflow elements that our developers follow when building a white-label NFT marketplace.
+Below are the top workflow elements of our step-by-step guide for co-building a white-label NFT marketplace with our developers.

 Selection of the right blockchain technology